saufrecht/ledger-explorer/docs/INSTALL.md

    1. `sudo emacs /etc/systemd/system/ledge.service`
 3. `sudo systemctl enable ledge.service`
 4. `sudo systemctl start ledge.service`
-5. Verify that the service is running correctly with `systemctl status ledge` (TODO: what should results look like)
+5. Verify that the service is running correctly with `systemctl status ledge` (TODO: what should good and bad results look like?)

 ### Contents of ledge.service